 We will hold the annual meeting if stockholders representing the required quorum of shares of common stock entitled to vote either sign and return their proxy cards or attend the meeting in person.
 One-third of the shares of common stock outstanding and entitled to vote at the meeting present in person or by proxy will constitute a quorum.
-If you sign and return your proxy card, your shares will be counted to determine whether we have a quorum.
+If you properly return a proxy by one of the methods described below under the question "How do I vote," your shares will be counted to determine whether we have a quorum.